AndresPitta/AndresPitta.github.io/_posts/2020-07-08-Realistic-Neighbourhoods.md

 As you can see, this project was successful at generating realistic images of exteriors.
 Further improvements could include trying to refine the edges by doing more post-processing or incorporating pre-trained networks to improve the quality of the images.

-If you want to learn more about the project, this is the link to the [repo](https://github.com/AndresPitta/MDS-2019-20-capstone-realtor.com/tree/055db9696f489b7a18dbb15ef13fcfca193d6f7c).
-I hope you enjoyed this article.

 Stay tuned for more work!